ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 Rules governing thread local storage on AArch64
 -----------------------------------------------

-*  How to denote TLS in source programs.
+*  How to denote TLS in source programs:

    C++11 and C11 use :c:`thread_local T t...`; A GCC extension uses :c:`__thread T t...`; this is Q-o-I.

-*  How to represent the initializing images of TLS in object files, and how to define symbols in TLS.
+*  How to represent the initializing images of TLS in object files, and how to define symbols in TLS:

    The rules for ELF are well established (see ``SHF_TLS``, ``STT_TLS`` in SCO-ELF_).

-*  How a loader or run-time system creates instances of TLS per-thread at execution time.
+*  How a loader or run-time system creates instances of TLS per-thread at execution time:

    This is part of ABI for the platform or execution environment.